ajpelu/sn_snow_egu_2016/abstract_v1.md

 An automatic workflow was used to process the images of the MOD10A2 product (MODIS) and to compute indicators of the structure of the snow cover: snow-cover duration (scd), snow-cover onset dates (scod) and snow-cover melting dates (scmd) (`TODO`: include snow-cover melting cycles?)
+Below an analisis of the temporal trends of each indicator was applied to characterize the temporal dynamics of the

+To characterize the temporal dynamics of each snow-cover indicators we applied a Mann-Kendall The